kmshraj/trayproject/README.md

 # START THE REPOSITORY

-The first step is install all the repositories to run the project, just launch this command in the terminal been inside the root folder of the project.
+The first step is install all the repositories to run the project, just run command given below in the terminal being inside the root folder of the project.
 ~~~~bash
 $ npm install
 ~~~~